 Now that we have a published data model, we can test to make sure join pruning is actually happening.

-We duplicated the browser tab and then clicked the icon to return home.
+Duplicate the browser tab and click the icon to return home.

 Create a new workbook and add a new table to it.